I’m A Derm With Chronic Acne & Here’s The Skin Advice I’d Give My Younger Self

 Knowing what I do now, I often think about 12-year-old Anjali and what I would like to say to her about her acne.
 Here are the 7 key pieces of advice I would encourage her to take on board.

 There are certain ingredients that will really benefit acne-prone skin.
 Salicylic acid is what's known as a beta-hydroxy acid (BHA), and it's a chemical exfoliant that helps to unclog pores.
-Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant, is good and includes enough salicylic acid to have an effect on skin.
-Benzoyl peroxide is another favorite of mine as it has the ability to destroy acne-causing bacteria.
+Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant, £34, is good and includes enough salicylic acid to have an effect on skin.
+Benzoyl peroxide is another favourite of mine as it has the ability to destroy acne-causing bacteria.
 It's useful for both inflammatory acne (red, swollen, and sore bumps) and non-inflammatory acne (blackheads and whiteheads).
-Products containing benzoyl peroxide can be bought over the counter, such as Panoxyl Acne Foaming Wash.
+Products containing benzoyl peroxide can be obtained by prescription, for example Duac Gel and EpiduoGel, or bought over the counter such as Acnecide 5% Gel, £9.99.
+These can be used once or twice daily.

 Then we have retinoids, which is the family name for the different types of vitamin A. Retinoids reduce the blockage of pores and help prevent blackheads from forming.
 I usually recommend that treatment needs to be built up gradually, as retinoids can have a tendency to irritate the skin if not introduced slowly.
 Start with a couple of applications a week initially before building up to daily usage.
 Retinoids should be applied at night to clean skin and sun protection, such as a high-factor, broad-spectrum sunscreen, should be worn in the day, as these creams can cause sensitivity to sunlight.